Know the order and sequence to plan, implement and control the various activities of marketing …

 It means a chance to marketing “when there is a high probability that someone (person, company or organization) can get benefits to satisfy a need or desire” .

-Moreover, it is considered as “an attractive market opportunity,” when there is enough potential buyers (with purchasing power and willingness to buy) of a product or service and few or no competitors it provided.
-This situation dramatically increases the chances of creating a profit for satisfying the needs or desires in this market.
+Moreover, it is considered as “an attractive market opportunity,” when there are enough potential buyers (with purchasing power and willingness to buy) of a product or service and few or no competitors it provided.
+This situation dramatically increases the chances of creating a profit for satisfying the needs or desires of this market.

 What situations to identify a market opportunity?

 According to Prof. Kotler, three basic situations that lead to market opportunities :